table of contents Table of contents

 Takeaways

-1. Playwright and Puppeteer give us control over outgoing HTTP requests.
+1. Playwright gives us control over outgoing HTTP requests.

 Further reading

-1. Official documentation on this topic from Playwright and Puppeteer.
+1. Official documentation on this topic from Playwright.

 2. Mocks Aren’t Stubs by Martin Fowler.